pilotmoon/popclipweb/site/dev/config.md

 ::: tip Key names

 PopClip is very flexible about how you name keys.

 In this documentation you'll see keys named in lowercase with spaces, for example `required apps`.
 However, PopClip will treat `Required Apps`, `requiredApps`, `RequiredApps`, `required_apps`, `required-apps` and `REQUIRED_APPS` as equivalents.
 It doesn't matter what form you use and you can mix formats in the same file.

 The full range of formats is as defined by [case-anything](https://github.com/mesqueeb/case-anything), which PopClip uses internally.

-Additonally, older versions of PopClip used different names for some fields.
+Additonally, older versions of PopClip used different names for some keys.
 Where there is a new name, the old name is also still accepted.
-A table of old and new names is given in [Key name mapping](/).
+A table of old and new names is given in [Key name mapping](#key-name-mapping).

 :::

-## Top level config fields
+## Top level properties

-The following fields are used at the top level of the config to define properties of the extension itself.
-All fields are optional except `name`.
+The following keys are used at the top level of the config to define properties of the extension itself.
+All properties are optional except `name`.

 | Key               | Type                 | Description                                                                                                                                                                                                                                                                                                               |
 | ----------------- | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |